Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Create post-purchase nurture campaigns

-Social media's conversion challenge — While social platforms drive awareness and traffic (Instagram: 47.3% adoption, Facebook: 28.2%), they convert 1.8× worse than email.
+Social media's conversion problem.
+Social platforms drive awareness and traffic (Instagram: 47.3% adoption, Facebook: 28.2%), but they convert 1.8× worse than email.
 This suggests:

 • Social is better for brand building than direct sales